 The heroin market is relatively limited given the small number of users.
-However, it is still present, notably sustained by dynamic cross-border small-time drug runners from the Netherlands and Belgium.
-In 2016, seizures of heroin increased substantially to more than a tonne.
+However, it is still present, notably sustained by dynamic cross-border small-time drug runners from the Netherlands and Belgium (more than 40% of seizures in 2017).
+Heroin seizures have substantially declined compared to 2016, marked by a rare seizure of 260 kg originating from Turkey: falling from over a tonne to 658 kg.

 The "quality" of the substance in circulation in France was somewhat poor, which caused certain users to switch to opioid medications such as morphine sulphates (Cadet-Taïrou and Gandilhon 2014) and/or buprenorphine (Subutex®).
-However, the purity of police seizures has slightly increased since 2012 (STUPS® file data), with the median price per gram of brown heroin 10% lower compared to 2010, which could be explained by the end of the shortage of the substance observed in other European countries.
+In 2017, the purity of brown heroin in seizures below 10 g (data from the STUPS® file) reached 14%, i.e. a relatively stable level compared to previous years.